Learning on demand: This is how the learning trend works

 screenshot-screencasts-machen

-With screencasts, we show new employees how to create courses using blink.it themselves.
+With screencasts, we show new employees how to create courses themselves with blink.it.

 screenshot-checklisten

-Checklists help employees quickly complete routine tasks and refer back whenever needed.
+Checklists help employees complete routine tasks quickly and look things up again whenever needed.

 screenshot-begriffebibliothek